kowainik/learn4haskell/README.md

 We welcome everyone and would be happy to assist you in this journey!

-The course is intended for people who don't know Haskell or know only language basics, though.
+The course is intended for people who don't know Haskell or know the only language basics, though.

 If you are already an experienced Haskell developer and have come here for learning